 A home is not only a residence, but also a sanctuary.
 Today, more families are including security camera systems into the overall design of their homes.
 Rather than an add-on, home security is an integral part of both the look and the function of a home.
 Every element — from sensors to cameras — should not only work well, but also look great.
 Here are a few design tips to incorporate when installing a home security camera system.

 Creating a true sense of security is as much about making the occupants feel safe as it is about the actual security functions of a home.
 While obvious and aggressive security features are both necessary and desirable in high-risk environments such as federal buildings and embassies, such features can make a home feel more like a bunker than a place to live.
 Instead, home security systems should be effective without being intrusive.
-Lower-profile elements and an overall less obtrusive system combines necessary deterrent factors with providing a welcoming environment for residents and visitors.
+Things like a home alarm system can provide the right level of security without being overly obvious.
+These lower-profile elements and an overall less obtrusive system combine necessary deterrent factors with providing a welcoming environment for residents and visitors.

 Integrating Security With Design